marcglasberg/flutter_layout_article/README.md

 The screen forces the `UnconstrainedBox` to be exactly the same size of the screen, and `UnconstrainedBox` lets its `Container` child have any size it wants.

-Unfortunately, in this case the `Container` has 4000 pixels of width and is too big to fix `UnconstrainedBox`, so the `UnconstrainedBox` will display the much dreaded "overflow warning".
+Unfortunately, in this case the `Container` has 4000 pixels of width and is too big to fit in the `UnconstrainedBox`, so the `UnconstrainedBox` will display the much dreaded "overflow warning".